vipulnaik/working-drafts/eaf/my-2018-donations.md

 $3,000 USD with the following allocation:

 * $2,000 to GiveWell for discretionary regranting to top charities, by [check](https://www.givewell.org/about/donate/check)
-* $500 to the [$500,000 EA Donor Lottery](https://app.effectivealtruism.org/lotteries/63715163508813), on behalf of Issa Rice.
+* $500 to the [$500,000 EA Donor Lottery](https://app.effectivealtruism.org/lotteries/63715163508813) by check, on behalf of Issa Rice.
 This means that, in the 0.1%-probability case that I win the lottery, he will choose the allocation of the funds
-* $500 to the [Machine Intelligence Research Institute](https://intelligence.org/donate/), on behalf of Issa Rice
+* $500 to the [Machine Intelligence Research Institute](https://intelligence.org/donate/) by ACH, on behalf of Issa Rice

 This is my first set of normal charity donations since 2012, when I donated $500 to GiveDirectly.
 In this post, I describe: